NeuroTech-Leuven/BrainBrowsR/docs/results.md

 ### [Riemannian geometry](data_processing/riemannian.md)

+For Riemannian geometry, there is some difference compared with CCA:
+- 0Hz.
+We do not classify 0Hz since we defined the filter bank to extend signal which can not applied to 0Hz.
-For Riemannian geometry, we need large dataset to train and test the classifier so we use 2-second epochs rather than 4-second epochs in CCA classification.
-We have total 90 epochs, 80% for training and 20% for testing.
+- 2s epoch.
+The epoch length we extracted from raw data is shorter since we need large dataset to train and test the classifier.

+In this case, we have total 90 epochs, 80% for training and 20% for testing.
 The mean score of 10-fold cross validation in training data is 68%.
-The performance of the riemann+MDM in test data is visualized by confusion matrix.
+The performance in test data is visualized by the following confusion matrix.
 The plot below shows the performance of prediction with accuracy 67%.
-The 95% confidence interval of the accuracy is (0.449 0.884).
+The 95% confidence interval of the accuracy is (0.449, 0.884).

 ![alt text](./images/Riemannian_4s.svg "Confusion matrix of Riemannian geometry")